akademskig/simple-weather-app/README.md

 ## Who do I talk to?

 Please, do not hessitate to reach out to your point of contact if in a need of assistastance or would like a clarification on anything related to what is written here.

+__________

+# Instructions

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Builds the app for production to the `build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br />
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Local Deployment

+To deploy the production build locally, in the project root directory, run:
+`npm run build && npx serve build`